 Commit To On-Site Changes To Meet The Desires & Needs Of Baby Boomers.

 Baby boomers have likely grown accustomed to a more upscale lifestyle and will expect senior living communities to live up to their current way of life.
 This can take shape in different ways.
-Baby boomers may gravitate towards equity-ownership communities where they’ll continue their custom of homeownership and protect their hard-earned nest egg after years of working.
+Baby boomers may gravitate towards equity-ownership communities.
+These would allow them to continue their custom of homeownership and protect their hard-earned nest egg after years of working.

 But it can also mean that adapting with actual on-site changes to meet the desires of these potential new residents may be what’s coming down the pipeline for many communities that are less adapted to the newer needs and wants.
 Modern, newer, upscale environments with more vibrancy are going to be big-ticket items for aging baby boomers that are used to the homes that they’ve built over many years and are looking to secure a comfortable retirement.

 Focus On Amenities & Services That Promote High-End Value.

 Building (or renovating) high-style, older-adult communities for a wealthier market of seniors will be a strength to senior living communities trying to reach this generation of seniors.
 Also, offering exceptional services and amenities past the expectation of just health care.
 Amenities will appeal to those looking for a nicer lifestyle than their “grandmother’s nursing home,” and will also work to combat potential perceptions of it.

 Adults who are used to independence and individualism will transition (and convert) easier to communities that offer premium amenities.
 Such as: